 Standard dishwashers, with the traditional door that pulls from the top down, will once again be easily the most common type in 2010.
 However, an increasing number of dishwasher drawers will be installed in kitchens this year for their convenience and their ability to wash small loads of dishes in each drawer, thereby saving water and electricity.

-You should always keep in mind the definition of a trend!
-Some are keepers, some may pass within a year or two!
-When designing your own space be sure to incorporate what matters most to YOU!
-Check back in the coming days for the Bath Design Trends!
+You should always keep in mind the definition of a trend.
+Some are keepers and others may pass within a year or two.
+When designing your own space be sure to incorporate what matters most to you.